-- 1 Confirm that the "Enable Window Color Keying" option is enabled on the Effects panel but the "Automatically assign colors to windows" option is disabled (unchecked)..
-See "Enable Windows Color Keying" on page 143 for further information. - 2 Set up a color for a particular application in the Individual Application Settings dialog box, as explained in Chapter 11, "Individual Settings" on page 112 and Figure 9.13. - 3 Then, set up the "Show Color Keyed window" hot key for the corresponding color by following these steps: - a Double-click the Color Key number shown in the Properties dialog box for the hot key (Figure 11.4). - b Edit the color as explained in "Using the Color Key table" on page 144 in Chapter 8. - c Click Apply to add the hot key for this action.
+- 1 Confirm that the "Enable Window Color Keying" option is enabled on the Effects panel but the "Automatically assign colors to windows" option is disabled (unchecked).
+For details, see "Enable Windows Color Keying" on page 132. - 2 Set up a color for a particular application in the Individual Application Settings dialog box, as explained in Chapter 11, "Individual Settings" on page 125 and Figure 9.26. - 3 Then, set up the "Show Color Keyed window" hot key for the corresponding color by following these steps: - a Double-click the Color Key number shown in the Properties dialog box for the hot key (Figure 12.4). - b Edit the color as explained in "Using the Color Key table" on page 133 in Chapter 8. - c Click Apply to add the hot key for this action.